← Journal

 This worked when hospitals issued tenders quarterly.
 In 2026, with GPOs running AI-driven procurement and hospitals issuing rolling RFQs, 3–4 weeks is too slow.
 Your competitors are responding in days.

-The four stages of procurement transformation
+The four stages of medical devices procurement transformation

 Stage 1: Digitize